KhrystynaDubovyk/sdl_hmi_integration_guidelines/docs/Mqueue communication medium/LowVoltage.md

 1. Send a "LOW_VOLTAGE" message via mqueue to SDL when 'LowVoltage' event occurs
 2. Send a "WAKE_UP" message via mqueue to SDL when the voltage recovers
-3. Send a "IGNITION_OFF" message via mqueue to SDL when
+3. Send a "IGNITION_OFF" message when SDL processes have to be terminated, applications have to be unregistered due to shut the ignition off

 !!!